Call for Papers *FINAL deadline extension Friday June 20*

 EJIS, published by Cambridge University Press on behalf of BISA, seeks to publish the best research across the range of sub-fields in security studies.
 The new editor and his/her team will succeed Professor Tim Edmunds and his team, whose editorial term will end on December 31st 2019.
 The incoming Editor will serve a four-year term from 1st January 2020 through to 31st December 2023, with the opportunity to shadow the outgoing team during the course of 2019.

 It is expected that applications will be from lead editor(s) and an associated team, and will identify an institutional base and support.
-Applicants must be BISA members and the lead Editor and journal office must be based at a UK university; other members of the editorial team may be based outside the UK.
+Applicants must be BISA members.
 It is recommended that at least one member of the editorial team be based in the United States.
 We also welcome applications from teams that include an associated editor based in the Global South.

 The new lead Editor will have complete editorial responsibility for journal content, and for sustaining and building on the growing reputation of EJIS as a preeminent refereed journal in its field.
 He or she can expect to receive a considerable number of new manuscript submissions per year and should ensure that publication decisions are made in a reasonable and timely manner.